fiefevictionnotice/fief_tssl_bl_srv/readme.md

 - The original server has an example server.txt file, but will only run if no file extension is used with the original dockerfile (i.e. "server" instead of "server.txt").
 This is an unnecessary source of confusion.

 Improvements:
-- The original dockerfile does not support passing through different TCP ports within the run command itself.
-In this version, if you want to run 10 servers with different names, game modes, etc. from one image on the same virtual machine you can.
-With the original dockerfile the "SERVER_PORT" variable is not exposed as a variable you passthrough to start the server.
+- This version is more flexible for running multiple instances of the same image on different listening ports.
+The original dockerfile does not expose multiple TCP ports or expose the SERVER_PORT variable.
+In this version, if you want to run 10 servers with multiple configurations (different server names, game modes, etc.) from one image on the same virtual machine you can.
+This is only possible if both are true A) multiple TCP/UDP ports are exposed in the dockerfile, and B) you are able to specify the SERVER_PORT variable with the run command.
+Both are true in this fork, but neither are true for the original branch.
 - More example configurations.
-- Plans to add Chat Commands as a default.
+- Plans to add Chat Commands (DOFAdminTools) as a default.

 # ☀ TSSL Bannerlord Server